 Folks, the Fictionary is now

-seven eight months old.
+seven thirteen many months old.
 Thanks for all the support and great ideas.

 Can you think of any more E&P jargon that should be included?

 20 characters – the minimum length of a post is 20 characters (no problem for this behemoth).
 In order to bulk up a short reply, players literally add the phrase ‘20 characters’.

 3*, 4*, 5* – rarity levels (Rare, Epic, Legendary) of heroes or, less often, AM or other items.
 A 5* hero at max ascension is an “80” (see below).